 Frequently Asked Questions

-At Bridge Street we are delighted to care for patients from all over the world.
+At Bridge Street Medical Centre we care for patients from all over the world.
 We understand that different countries have different systems; in fact even different GP practices have different ways of doing things.
 We have written this guide to help all our patients navigate the sometimes confusing world of the UK NHS and to enable you to access services at Bridge Street.

 Who is my GP?